 You didn’t think you were done just because you turned in the paper, right?

 When it comes to college, analyzing your results is almost as important as writing the paper in the first place.
 Your graded essay tells you everything you need to know to ace the next paper for that professor.
 So study the comments––the line edits, the marginal suggestions, and the scrawl on the final page, right above your grade.

 Did you lose points because you didn’t follow the proper citation style?
 Correct it next time.
 Was your argument unclear?
 Put an extra hour into honing your argument on the second paper.
 Whatever you missed this time, learn from it, so you don’t lose more points on the next assignment.

 Ask About Rewrites

-The last thing most college students want to do after submitting a paper is rewrite it.
+The last thing most college students want to do after submitting an essay is to rewrite it.
 But you’d be surprised how many students lose the opportunity to improve their grades, simply because they don’t ask about rewrites.

 So if you earned less than an A on your paper, it really can’t hurt to ask the professor if you can rewrite using their feedback.
 Some professors will automatically say no, but others will let you submit a revised version for a higher grade.

 When you’re rewriting the paper, don’t simply correct the typos and submit again––professors might feel like you’re wasting their time if you don’t listen to their comments.
 You might need to add more sources or strengthen your argument.
 It might require several hours of work.
 But if that means raising your grade on a significant assignment, it’s time well spent.